As busy female business owners, we must maximize our limited time.

 Any woman who has struggled to rise to success in a male-dominated field will definitely appreciate this book.

-I know just what that feels like as lawyers have traditionally always been men.
-It isn’t easy to always have to prove that you’re good enough to succeed in your field.
+I know just what that feels like, as lawyers have traditionally been men.
+It isn’t easy to prove that you’re good enough to succeed in your field over and over again.

 This is a fantastic book for female business owners and entrepreneurs because you’ll learn how to create a career strategy that helps you break past the barriers to success so you can up your career to the next level.

-Doyle-Morris collected inspirational ideas and critical insight for senior women in companies and organizations such as Barclays and the University of Cambridge to help you develop a strategy for success in your career.
+The author of this book, Doyle-Morris, collected inspirational ideas and critical insights from women in leadership positions in the business world, including women at companies and organizations such as Barclays and the University of Cambridge, to help you learn from their professional and personal experiences.

-It’s for women at any career level who want to advance in their careers.
+It’s the right book for women at any career level who want to advance in the corporate world or start their own businesses.
 So, add this to your must-read books for female entrepreneurs.

 7. Nice Girls Don’t Get the Corner Officer: Unconscious Mistakes Women Make That Sabotage Their Careers by Lois P. Frankel PhD

-This newly revised edition of Nice Girls Don’t Get the Corner Office was written by executive coach Lois P. Frankel reveals the sets of behaviors that women learn early on that sabotage their success as adults.
+This newly revised edition of Nice Girls Don’t Get the Corner Office was written by executive coach Lois P. Frankel, who reveals the sets of behaviors that women learn early on that sabotage their success as adults.

 Frankel also provides incredible coaching tips that you can easily incorporate into your business and social skills.
 You must stop making these “nice girl” mistakes like: